 - If your system was too big to begin with, those energy improvements will make it even more oversized than before.

 Yes, we’re saying that energy upgrades can actually make you less comfortable!
 It might seem counterintuitive, but it’s true.

 This problem is particularly serious when it creates a “cycle of oversizing.”
-If an HVAC company isn’t considering the energy improvements you made, they might sell you another system that’s too big for your home.
-In the name of efficiency, many people even go with a 95% furnace (it puts out more heat!) instead of replacing an 80% unit with something similar.
-Doing this can exacerbate the problem.
+The HVAC salesperson isn’t considering the energy improvements you made and sells you another system that’s too big for your home.
+In the name of efficiency, many people even go with a 95% furnace (it puts out more heat!) instead of replacing an 80% unit with something similar, exacerbating the problem.

 We see this sometimes when somebody has been through their utility company’s energy program.
 They save money each month, but they’re too hot in the summer and don’t enjoy consistent heating during the winter.

 To avoid this problem, we try to anticipate it before doing any home performance upgrades.
 If you’re right on the line where an energy improvement might result in oversized HVAC, we’ll let you know beforehand so you can make the best decision for your home.

 3. You live in a condominium or a townhouse.